vhsjwp01/tinydns/README.md

 20160513:
-    - This repo is for TinyDNS updates for the lab.ingram.io DNS domain
+    - This repo is for TinyDNS updates for the <your DNS domainname> DNS domain